Characters and chromatic symmetric functions: Applications to total nonnegativity

-It is known that $z(K)$ equals a product of Kazhdan-Lusztig basis elements $\wtc w1 \in \zsn$ indexed by $312$-avoiding permutations, and that for totally nonnegative $A$, the numbers $\imm{\theta}(A)$ and $\theta(z(K))$ are closely related.
+It is known that for any bijective skeleton $K$, $z(K)$ equals a product of Kazhdan-Lusztig basis elements $\wtc w1 \in \zsn$ indexed by $312$-avoiding permutations, and that for any totally nonnegative matrix $A$, the numbers $\imm{\theta}(A)$ and $\theta(z(K))$ are closely related.
 (See, e.g., \cite[Thm.\,2.1]{StemImm}.) \begin{prop} Let $A$ be the path matrix of a weighted planar network $D$.
 Then for any linear functional $\theta: \csn \rightarrow \mathbb C$, we have

 where the sum is over all bijective skeletons $K$ in $D$. \end{prop} \begin{proof} By the definition of path matrix, we can interpret each product of matrix entries appearing in $\imm \theta(A)$ as

 Multiplying each product by $\theta(w)$, summing over $w \in \sn$, and using the linearity of $\theta$, we may thus express $\imm \theta(A)$ as